Editorial Standards A-Z

 Em Dash

-Do not put a space on either side of a dash.
-Here are some examples of dash usage:
+Em dashes are not hyphens.
+Put a space on either side of an em dash.
+Here are some examples of em dash usage:

 Exclamation Points

 Use an exclamation point only to express a high degree of surprise, incredulity or other strong emotion.
-Most appropriate in casual communications and social media.
+Exclamation points are most appropriate in casual communications and social media and are rarely used on University web pages.
 Avoid overuse.

 Possessives